Francesco Semeraro

-Francesco Semeraro (born 1 May 2001) is an Italian professional footballer who plays as a left back.
+Francesco Semeraro (born 1 May 2001) is an Italian footballer who plays as a left back for Gelbison.

 Club career

 Born in Fasano, Semerano started his career in A.S.
 Roma youth sector.
 On 11 March 2019, he was an unused substitute in Serie A match against Empoli.

 In 2020 he signed for Ascoli.

 On 5 October 2020, he was loaned to Serie C club Cavese.
 Semeraro made his professional debut on 22 October 2020 against Juve Stabia.

 On 27 July 2021, he joined on loan to Grosseto.

 On 18 July 2022, Semeraro moved to Gubbio on a permanent basis.

 International career

 Semeraro was a youth international for Italy.